KindlyAnswerMe/slate/source/index.html.md

 <!-- Base URLs: -->

 Welcome to Kindly’s API!

 You can use this API to access all our API endpoints and never have to switch again between providers, such as the CVE API to look up MITRE ATT&CK, or the IP API to look up company information related to an IP.

-The API is organized around REST.
+The API is developed around RESTful principles.
 All request and response bodies, including errors, are encoded in JSON.
 We also have some specific language bindings to make integration easier.
 You can switch the programming language of the examples with the tabs in the top right.

-Currently, we support the following official client bindings:

-- **Shell**
-- **HTTP**
-- **JavaScript**
-- **Ruby**
-- **Python**
-- **PHP**
-- **Java**
-- **Go**

 To play around with a few examples, we recommend a REST client called Postman.
 Simply tap the button below to import a pre-made collection of examples [coming soon].

 # Authentication

-Authentication is done via your account’s API key which looks like: uAEDJWy3eucjwQ6UEkVNHC4unxGs897S
+Authentication is done via your account’s API key.

-You can pass your API key as a bearer token in an Authorization header.
-You can see your account’s API keys, and roll them if necessary, in the dashboard [coming soon].
-For now please look out for our email:
+You can pass your API key in the 'X-API-key' header.
+We're working on an user dashboard so you can see your account's API keys and renew them if necessary.
+For now, it will be included in our welcome email, for any requests regarding your API key just send us an email at hi@kindlyanswer.me

-Welcome to Kindly!
-Getting started is simple.
-Here is your API key [XXX].
-Take advantage of our documentation for all the details on implementation via one of our SDKs as well as information on our advanced features.
-If you have any questions, please let us know, we’re here to help you succeed. hi@kindlyanswer.me

 # Errors